aquasecurity/trivy-operator/docs/docs/design/ttl_scans.md

 ### Example

 Below is a shortened version of the YAML.
-Notice the `metadata.annotations.trivy-operator.aquasecurity.github.io/report-ttl`, automatically set if operator.`scannerReportTTL` or `OPERATOR_SCANNER_REPORT_TTL` is configured.
+Notice the `metadata.annotations.trivy-operator.aquasecurity.github.io/report-ttl`, automatically set if `operator.scannerReportTTL` or `OPERATOR_SCANNER_REPORT_TTL` is configured.
 Users can manually change TTL per report.

 ```vulnerabilityReport.yaml
 apiVersion: aquasecurity.github.io/v1alpha1